infor-design/enterprise/docs/TESTING.md

 ### Creating Baseline Screenshots

 In order to create Baseline screenshots, it's necessary to emulate the actual TravisCI environment in which the visual regression testing will take place.
-Doing the testing in an environment that's different than the one the images were generated in will create extreme differences in the rendered IDS components, possibly causing false test failures.
+Running the tests in an environment that's different than the one the images were generated against will create extreme differences in the rendered IDS components, possibly causing false test failures.

 Following the process below will safely create baseline images the CI can use during visual regression tests.